MarlonPimentel47/Combinatorics_Algo/README.md

 A simple Flask app that gives you the number of non-negative solutions to an equation given upper limits to the variables.

-To see the building process, check out this video: <>

 On the front-end, my interface is restricted to 3 variables as I didn't spend too much time reading on how to dynamically modify a form.
 Maybe I'll get to that in the future...
 BUT the algorithm that I implemented in the back-end can handle any number of variables with its restrictions on the upper limits.
 The lower limit is set at 0 by default.
 To use that, simply copy the code from app/calculations.py and run num_solutions().

 ```python